useperform/perform/docs/start/install.rst

 ==================

 All perform code is stored in private git repositories.
-To get the code, you need to add your ssh key to your account, and tell composer how to access these repos.
+To get the code, you need to add your ssh key to your account and tell composer how to access these repos.

 Make sure your computer meets the :doc:`requirements <requirements>` before proceeding.